Depression & Suicide Prevention

 If you are having thoughts about harming yourself or others, call 911 or go to the nearest emergency room immediately.

-• National Suicide Hotline at: 1.800.273.TALK (8255)
+• National Suicide Hotline - Call 9-8-8

 HOW TO RECOGNIZE RISK FACTORS FOR SUICIDE IN OTHERS

-• Direct expression of wanting to commit suicide
+• Direct expression of wanting to commit suicide or of thinking about suicide

 • Sudden social withdrawal and isolation